-The herniated content is towards the right side of the umbilical cord in most cases; colour Doppler may be useful to locate the cord in relation to the herniation.
+The herniated content is towards the right side of the umbilical cord in most cases; color Doppler may be useful to locate the cord in relation to the herniation.
 This causes the fetal abdominal circumference to be smaller than expected for gestation age.
 The herniated bowel often appears free floating rather than contained.
-The herniated bowel wall can be thickened due to oedema.
+The herniated bowel wall can be thickened due to edema.

 Treatment and prognosis

 There can be an intra-uterine mortality rate of 10-15%.
 The condition of the bowel at birth is the single most important prognostic factor.
-An antenatal diagnosis of gastroschisis may facilitate a planned delivery in a specialised unit (tertiary care centre) with parental counselling as well as surgical planning.
+Antenatal diagnosis of gastroschisis may facilitate a planned delivery in a specialized unit (tertiary care center) with parental counseling as well as surgical planning.
 Most infants are treated surgically on the first day of life.
 In general, it carries a good survival rate post surgery 3.
-Some state that the smaller the gastroschisis, the greater the risk of ischaemia to the herniated gut due to a more severe restriction of blood flow.
+Some state that the smaller the gastroschisis, the greater the risk of ischemia to the herniated gut due to a more severe restriction of blood flow.
 Antenatal diagnosis of accompanying fetal bowel dilatation (especially if over 20 mm 8) is also considered a poorer outcome.

 There are a number of complications which can mainly involve the bowel and include: